paradigmxyz/reth/book/cli/reth/node.md

           Max size in bytes of a single transaction allowed to enter the pool

           [default: 131072]

+      --docker-if <DOCKER>
+          Name of docker non-host interface used to communicate with peers.

+          If flags is set, but no value is passed, the default interface `eth0` is tried.

       --txpool.max-cached-entries <MAX_CACHED_ENTRIES>
           The maximum number of blobs to keep in the in memory blob cache